Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    2. The user shall be able to quit the game whenever they want to.
 4. Picking up objects in the game.
    1. The game shall present interactive objects, such as food and obstacles, that the player can collect or avoid to influence the dog's journey.
+   2. The game shall have collectible artifacts spread throughout the world.

 # Non-Functional Requirements
 1. Playing music and sound effects thought out the game.